 Grace to you!

-For today’s reflection, I will share an excerpt from my upcoming book on The Journey of Faith, due for release come February 2017.
-It relates to how prayer could be our participation in Divine Providence.
+For today’s reflection, I will share an excerpt from my book Our Journey to God.
+It relates how prayer is our participation in Divine Providence.
 I hope you would find it edifying.

 How do we cooperate in Divine Providence through prayer?
 The Lord himself told us: "Ask, and it will be given you" (Matt.
 7: 7).
 In the temporal order, there is an intimate connection between providence and prayer.
 Let us first understand how prayer is related to providence.